Hypersensitivity reactions (HSRs) can have a devastating and stressful impact on patients and their families

 Interruptions may impact protocols for patients with high-risk B-ALL (pictured).12

-Switching to an asparaginase with no immunologic crossreactivity can help preserve patient outcomes9
+Switching to an asparaginase with minimal immunologic crossreactivity can help preserve patient outcomes9,13

-- Compared to those who experienced an HSR and subsequently missed doses, higher-risk (high-risk + slow early responders for SR) patients who switched to an Erwinia-derived asparaginase therapy due to an HSR were at lower risk of relapse and had higher rates of DFS8
+• Compared to those who experienced hypersensitivity and subsequently missed doses, higher risk (high-risk + slow early responders for SR) patients who switched to an Erwinia-derived asparaginase therapy due to hypersensitivity were at lower risk of relapse and had higher rates of DFS8

-- Rechallenging patients can compromise their outcomes and expose them to further HSRs3,13
+• Rechallenging patients can compromise their outcomes and further expose them to hypersensitivity3,14

 RYLAZE is indicated as a component of a multi-agent chemotherapeutic regimen given by intramuscular injection for the treatment of acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL) in adult and pediatric patients 1 month or older who have developed hypersensitivity to E. coli-derived asparaginase.